aneesh-joshi/RIP-v2/README.md

 # Routing Information Protocol Version 2
-Submitted by Aneesh Joshi (aj4524@rit.edu)

-This is an implementation of the Routing Information Protocol as submitted for Foundations of Computer Networks.
+This project involved 2 parts:
+- The Routing Information Protocol which allows Rovers/Routers to discover each other over a network (simulated with multicast) and decide the best path for data transfer
+- Reliable Data Transfer over UDP (using my own design), described [here](https://github.com/aneesh-joshi/routing-information-protocol-v2/blob/master/JRTP%20Specification.pdf)

 ## Usage
 - `java Rover [-h | --help]`